SpeedyWeather/SpeedyWeather.jl/docs/src/lowertriangularmatrices.md

 which loops over all lower triangle entries of `L::LowerTriangularArray` and the single index `ij` is simply counted up.
 However, one could also use `[i, j]` as indices in the loop body or to perform any calculation (`i+j` here).

+!!! warn "`end` doesn't work for matrix indexing"
+    Indexing `LowerTriangularMatrix` and `LowerTriangularArray` in matrix style (`[i, j]`) with `end` doesn't work.
+It either returns an error or wrong results as the `end` is lowered by Julia to the size of the underlying flat array dimension.

 The `setindex!` functionality of matrixes will throw a `BoundsError` when trying to write into the upper triangle of a `LowerTriangularArray`, for example